mc-cat-tty/tricore-dev-env/README.md

 export PATH=your/path/gcc-tc/install/bin/:$PATH
 ```

-Be aware that your path may change.
+Be aware that your path may be different.
 It depends on the configuration of your environment.

 ```bash
 cd examples/Blinky_LED_1_KIT_TC397_TFT